sureshbexpleo/CumulusCI/README.md

 <!-- Changelog -->
 ## Changes from upstream
-- Added feature X
-- Fixed bug Y
+- Fixed bug in wait until salesforce is ready keyword
-- Improved performance